Rossiter Bay

 It is named for Captain Thomas Rossiter, the Englishman who commanded the Mississippi.

 The bay contains a long, curving sandy beach, which is often covered with dry seagrass.
 To the west lies Lucky Bay, which was named by Matthew Flinders.

 The bay is accessible by conventional vehicle along a road ending in a carpark.
 That point is the trailhead for the Le Grand Coastal Trail.
+The bay is approximately 69 km by road from Esperance.